-3b.16 3.37 The selected 'Toton' ('Strategic Location for Growth') site is confirmed, as the Broxtowe Core Strategy stated previously, as highly sustainable, in part as a result of its large size (which is consistent with the Greater Nottingham Aligned Core Strategy).
-It strategically meets the housing and health objectives of the Borough, and, has major positive economic innovation and transport effects, the latter being of national significance.
-However, minor Negative effects mainly were identified that arise also from the scale of the proposed development which will strategically change the green outlook and landscape, but this.
-These effects may be mitigated by high quality design incorporating provision of strategic green infrastructure to make the land newly accessible, with exemplary design of development and enhanced connectivity to the surrounding sites.
+3.37 The Toton Strategic Location for Growth is confirmed as highly sustainable, in part as a result of its large size (which is consistent with the Greater Nottingham Aligned Core Strategy).
+It strategically meets the housing and health objectives of the Borough and has major positive economic innovation and transport effects, the latter being of national significance.
+Negative effects were identified that arise from the scale of the proposed development which will strategically change the green outlook and landscape.
+These effects may be mitigated by high quality design incorporating provision of strategic green infrastructure and enhanced connectivity to the surrounding sites.